Alexandre-Borghi/security-system/README.md

 ### December 1st, 2020

+I now get a frame each second and sets the system in an alert state if it detects movement, so it can keep track of for how long is a movement detected.
+For now, it sends an alert e-mail if an alert lasts 4 frames, so 4 seconds.

 I use the [lettre](https://crates.io/crates/lettre) crate to send e-mails.
 I added a toml config file that is read when sending e-mails to know which e-mail addresses to use.
 See [config-example.toml](docs/config-example.toml) to know how to fill it.
 For now, the e-mail address from which you send the alerts needs to be a gmail address, and you need to activate [less secure apps](https://support.google.com/accounts/answer/6010255?hl=en) for it to allow the program to send an email with it.